You are currently viewing Head to Head: Evaporust vs Vinegar for Motorcycle Rust Removal

 I made sure to agitate the vinegar parts a bit each time to mimic scrubbing as it worked.
 Temperature was around 65°F/18°C in my garage.

-After a day of soaking, I was eager to see which common rust remover would reign supreme in the evaporust vs vinegar grudge match!
+After a day of soaking, I was eager to see which common rust remover would reign supreme in the evaporust vs vinegar match!
 Keep reading to find out which method earned bragging rights.

 The Results Are IN!